Pygmy hog: Characteristics

 The skin of the pygmy hog is a grayish-brown color, and its coat consists of blackish-brown bristles.
 Its irises are hazel brown, and it usually has no facial warts.
 Its head is sharply tapered with a slight crest of hair on the forehead and on the back of the neck.
 It has well-developed teeth, with upturned canines and molars with rounded cusps.
 Adult males have the upper canines visible on the sides of their mouths.

 As suggested by its name, the pygmy hog differs from other members of the Suidae by the extreme reduction of its body size, and it is the smallest pig species.
 An adult pygmy hog weighs between 6.6 and 9.7 kg, with the average male weighing about 8.5 kg.
 From its hoof to its shoulder, the pygmy hog ranges from about 20-25 cm tall and is about 55-71 cm long.
-While females are only slightly smaller than males, both sexes have tails approximately 2.5 cm long.
+Females are only slightly smaller than males, and both sexes have tails approximately 2.5 cm long.